kr1stj0n/plenaries-in3230-in4230-h22/p4_07-10-2022/hip/README.md

 # 4th Plenary session (IN3230/4230)

-In this example, we're going to send PING/PONG messages between two neighbors via RAW sockets.
+In this example, we're going to implement a simple greeting protocol called HiP - Hi Protocol.

-## "PING - PONG"
+## "HiP"

-`topo_p2p.py` is the python script that generates the mininet topology.
+`topo_p2p.py` is the python script that generates the following mininet topology..
-The topology is the most basic one, point-to-point topology.
-We try to keep things very very simple in here! :-)

     [NodeA]ifAB------------ifBA[NodeB]

-NodeA and NodeB will perform a simple handshake of ping pong messages. epoll() will be used to monitor the activity of the RAW socket descriptors.

-While NodeB will be listening to a RAW socket, nodeA will send a PING message encapsulated in a simple hello packet which has its own hello header.
-NodeB will receive the packet and reply back with a PONG message to nodeA.
+NodeA will send a broadcast HiP packet via the RAW socket and NodeB will reply via a unicast HiP packet.

 Usage: